Quantum Simulation of the Abelian-Higgs Lattice Gauge Theory with Ultracold Atoms: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by the ICFOstepstone Programme of the European Comission (COFUND-DP, H2020-MSCA-COFUND-2014, GA nº 665884), the Spanish Ministry of Economy and Competitiveness (SEVERO OCHOA Grants No. SEV-2015-0522 and No. FISICATEAMO FIS2016-79508-P), Agencia de Gesti\`{o} d'Ajuts Universitaris i de Recerca (2014SGR874 and CERCA Program) and Fundaci\'{o} Cellex.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 665884, the Spanish Ministry of Economy and Competitiveness (SEVERO OCHOA Grants No. SEV-2015-0522 and No. FISICATEAMO FIS2016-79508-P), Agencia de Gesti\`{o} d'Ajuts Universitaris i de Recerca (2014SGR874 and CERCA Program) and Fundaci\'{o} Cellex.